Updated June 12, 2023

 About the choice screen

 On August 2, 2019, following the European Commission’s July 2018 Android decision, Google announced that it would implement a choice screen for general search providers on all new Android phones and tablets shipped into the European Economic Area (EEA) and the UK where the Google Search app is pre-installed.
-This updated Help Center article describes a revised choice screen design that was developed in consultation with the European Commission and will replace the existing auction-based choice screen.
+As of November 1, 2021, Google has also implemented this choice screen in Switzerland.
+This Help Center article describes a revised choice screen design that was developed in consultation with the European Commission and replaced the existing auction-based choice screen as of September 1, 2021.

-The revised choice screen, which will continue to appear during initial device setup, will enable a greater number of eligible general search services to participate in the choice screen for free of charge.
-Users will be presented with a continuous scrollable list comprising a choice of up to twelve eligible general search services, which will appear in random order.
+The revised choice screen, which continues to appear during initial device setup, enables a greater number of eligible general search services to participate in the choice screen free of charge.
+Users are presented with a continuous scrollable list comprising a choice of up to twelve eligible general search services, which appears in random order.
 An illustrative version of the revised choice screen follows.
 Providers may vary by country.

-The revised choice screen will begin appearing on new devices distributed in the EEA and the UK on or before September 1, 2021.
+The revised choice screen began appearing on new devices distributed in the EEA and the UK on or before September 1, 2021.
+As of November 1, 2021, the revised choice screen began appearing on new devices distributed in Switzerland.

 Choice screen display and ordering

-The choice screen will consist of a single, continuous, scrollable list of up to twelve eligible general search services, displayed as follows:
+The choice screen consists of a single, continuous, scrollable list of up to twelve eligible general search services, displayed as follows:

-- The five most popular eligible general search services in each country according to StatCounter (including Google) will be displayed at the top, ordered randomly each time the choice screen is shown.
+- The five most popular eligible general search services in each country according to StatCounter (including Google) are displayed at the top, ordered randomly each time the choice screen is shown.

-- Up to seven remaining eligible general search services will be shown below the initial five services, similarly ordered randomly.
-In the event there are more than seven remaining general search services in a given country, the seven services to be shown on the choice screen in that country will be selected at random each time the choice screen is displayed.
+- Up to seven remaining eligible general search services are shown below the initial five services, similarly ordered randomly.
+In the event there are more than seven remaining general search services in a given country, the seven services to be shown on the choice screen in that country are selected at random each time the choice screen is displayed.

-Eligible general search services will not be charged either for participating in the revised choice screen or when a user selects their services from the choice screen.
-In the event that two or more eligible general search services rank jointly in fifth place in the StatCounter data, Google will allocate the fifth slot in the initial set of eligible general search services randomly between them on a per device basis.
+Eligible general search services are not charged either for participating in the revised choice screen or when a user selects their services from the choice screen.
+In the event that two or more eligible general search services rank jointly in fifth place in the StatCounter data, Google allocates the fifth slot in the initial set of eligible general search services randomly between them on a per device basis.

 Eligibility criteria for participating in the choice screen